 Did you know?
-A survey found that nearly half of British dog and cat lovers sleep with their pets despite hygiene concerns.
+A survey found that around 50% of British dog and cat owners sleep with their pets despite known hygiene concerns.
 If you’re one of them, we get you.
-Our pets are irresistible, and sometimes we just want to cuddle with them on the bed.
+Our pets are irresistible; sometimes we just want to cuddle with them on the bed.

-But when our pets throw up on the bed, aside from the steps discussed above, using an enzyme cleaner will help you deal with this.
-Enzyme cleaners like Simple Solution contain enzymes that break down biological-based wastes like vomit, urine, or poop.
+But when our pets throw up on the bed, aside from the abovementioned steps, using an enzyme cleaner will help you deal with this.

 Enzyme cleaners are also effective if you deal with how to get pee out of a mattress.